snowjet/ansible-network-example/README.md

 * deploy a new site - configure routers and setup routing
 * backup configuration and diff against gold configs
 * remediate configuration from gold config
+* generate a network diagram based on LLDP information

 ## Pre-reqs